50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “Her resolve was like a mighty oak, standing firm through the fiercest storms.”
+1. “Her resolve was a mighty oak, standing firm through the fiercest storms.”

-2. “He was as strong as a mighty oak, enduring and providing support to others.”
+2. “He was a mighty oak, enduring and providing support to others.”

 25. A Tornado’s Fury